givingjar/blog.givingjar.org/_posts/2016-02-17-charity-spotlight-helping-women-period.md

   width: 800
   height: 500
 description: >
-    Helping Women Period wants to remove the barriers of self-sufficiency that many homeless and low-income women face daily.
+    Helping Women Period removes barriers of self-sufficiency that many homeless and low-income women face daily.
 They provide feminine hygiene products such as sanitary pads and tampons to women in and around Lansing, Michigan.
 ---

-[Helping Women Period][1] wants to remove the barriers of self-sufficiency that many homeless and low-income women face daily.
+[Helping Women Period][1] removes barriers of self-sufficiency that many homeless and low-income women face daily.
 They provide feminine hygiene products such as sanitary pads and tampons to women in and around Lansing, Michigan.

 In this charity spotlight, I spoke with the Founders of Helping Women Period, Amy Stephenson and Lysne Tait.